azofeifa/pyD3/README.md

 ```
 ax.scatter(x,y,lbls="", size=10, color="red",alpha=1.0)
 ```
-To save the associated HTML file with D3 mouseover capabilities:
+To save the associated HTML file.
 ```
 ax.savefig("path/to/whatever.html")
 ```
+Now importantly, this whatever.html has some basic interactive functionality: mouse over of scatter points.
+When a scatter point is touched, it will double in radius and a the associated label will appear; along with its x and y coordinates!
+All figure axes come with drag and zoom capabilities as well.
+So that's kinda neet!

 You can call ax.show() to just open that html file in the default browser (only supported for linux/mac OS.
 Below is a screen shot of path/to/whatever.html.

 ![Alt text](https://github.com/azofeifa/pyD3/blob/master/images/ScatterShot.jpeg)